TIBCOSoftware/snappydata/docs/best_practices/structured_streaming_best_practices.md

 ## Limiting Default Incoming Data Frame Size

 Spark relies on the data size statistics provided by the sources to decide join type to be used for the query plan.
 Some sources do not provide the correct size statistics and in such a case, Spark falls down to the default value, which is **Long.MaxValue** which is greater than **spark.sql.autoBroadcastJoinThreshold**.
 As a result of that the **putInto** join query always uses the sort merge join even if the incoming batch size is lesser than **spark.sql.autoBroadcastJoinThreshold**.

-!!!
-Note
 A broadcast join is more performant than a sort merge join.

 To overcome this, use the session level property **spark.sql.defaultSizeInBytesyou** and override the default size.
 The value set for this property should be approximately equal to the maximum batch size that you expect after complying to the suggestion mentioned in [Limiting Batch Size](#limitbatchsize) section.